AmarooHQ/whitepaper/10-Ultra-Terminum/99-acknowledgements.md

 # Acknowledgements

-Leesa Dang, for her help editing, transcribing, and improving the readability of the paper.
+Leesa Dang, for her help editing, transcribing, proofreading, and improving the readability of the paper.

-Chris ``Nakatoli'' Natoli \todo{fill in details}
+Dr. Chris Natoli \todo{asdf}

-Especially Elliot Temple, who helped me to find the beginning of my infinity.
+Elliot Temple, who helped me to find the beginning of my infinity.

 %% END ### RELEASE